Bitcoin Storm – Crypto Trading Bot Review by Traders

 Finally, taking a look at the contact section, we can see two addresses.
 Both are in the UK, both are in London, and both are office buildings.

-Neither of “15 Stratton St, Mayfair W1J 8LQ London” and “St Magnus House 3 Lower Thames St EC3R 6HA London” show up as locations of this company.
+Neither “15 Stratton St, Mayfair W1J 8LQ London” nor “St Magnus House 3 Lower Thames St EC3R 6HA London” show up as locations of this company.
 We can find no mention of Bitcoin Storm at these addresses.

 Domain Registrant